Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

-Mercedes Benz is popular as a luxury brand in the car industry and in the UK, its financing counterpart – Mercedes Finance is also recognised for its wide range of financial products and services which are tailored for businesses and individuals seeking to own a Mercedes-Benz vehicle.
+Mercedes Benz is popular as a luxury brand in the car industry.
+In the UK, its financing counterpart, Mercedes Finance, is also recognised for its wide range of financial products and services which are tailored for businesses and individuals seeking to own a Mercedes-Benz vehicle.
 Among its financial offerings are Personal Contract Purchase (PCP) and Hire Purchase (HP) which can both provide flexible solutions to customers with different financial preferences and needs.
-While the company’s reputation is built on providing flexible and tailored financial solutions, that aligns itself with the premium nature of its brand, it’s no exemption to the dealerships and lenders under scrutiny brought about by the ongoing car finance refund claims and mis-selling scandal in the UK.
+While the company’s reputation is built on providing flexible and tailored financial solutions, which aligns itself with the premium nature of its brand, it’s no exception to the dealerships and lenders under scrutiny brought about by the ongoing car finance refund claims and mis-selling scandal in the UK.

-With this, thousands of Mercedes-Benz customers have started filing Mercedes Benz finance PCP claim and HP claim to recover what they lost, caused by these unfair agreements.
+With this, thousands of Mercedes-Benz customers have started filing Mercedes Benz finance PCP claims and HP claims to recover what they lost, caused by these unfair agreements.
 Here are the things you need to know about your rights in filing a Mercedes commission claim.

 Mercedes Discretionary Commission Arrangements (DCAs) is the culprit to most Mercedes car finance claims, and it’s a practice that has been frowned upon by authorities and regulatory bodies brought about by its exploitative nature.
 Here, dealerships and brokers were allowed to manipulate interest rates on their finance agreements solely for their financial gains.
 What condemns this practice even more is customers are made unaware of these interest rates, and how it is operated or structured, as to allow the dealer to increase the commission based on how much they see fit.